15 May 2020

-The Salzburg Festival wants to take responsibility and do everything it can to prevent the corona virus from spreading further:
+The Salzburg Festival considers it its responsibility to do everything it can to prevent the coronavirus from spreading further:

 1.)
 Since 16 March 2020: All offices and workshops of the Salzburg Festival will remain closed for the time being until 13 April 2020.

 - The Salzburg State Exhibition “Great World Theatre – 100 Years Salzburg Festival” cannot start on the scheduled date (25.4.).
-Whitsun 2020 is specified as the earliest starting date.
 The artistic intervention “The Dream of a Fairy Temple” will also be postponed indefinitely.

 We understand the general confusion and insecurity and have therefore added a page to our website with Frequently Asked Questions and information on the coronavirus.